Despite what many VPN providers advertise VPNs are useless (at best ineffective) at:

 However, a trustworthy VPN can be very effective at:

 - Encrypting your data so your ISP or mobile network provider cannot monitor or log your online activity.
-Without a VPN, HTTPS still exposes the domain name or IP you are visiting to the ISP.
+Without a VPN, HTTPS still exposes the domain name or IP address you are visiting to the ISP.

 - Encrypting your DNS requests so your ISP or mobile network provider cannot monitor or log the domains you visit.